THETA S – Field Test | Perth to Broome with Aussie Wanderer

 Putting Theta S to the test with a bus load of Backpackers over 9 days and 3000k’s

-This month I travelled on assignment for Aussie Wanderer for nine days covering over 3,000km from Perth to Broome.
+This month I travelled on assignment for Aussie Wanderer for nine days covering over 3,000km from Perth to Broome and even Karijini National Park!
 The main mission was to shoot high quality panoramas and still for the client.
 This also seemed like the perfect time to grab a new Theta S and put it to the test!

 So here’s my results from the nine days

 Portability – It’s pocket sized and comes with a cool neoprene cover, the cover actually keeps the lens clean thus every time you pull it out to take a snap you don’t have to clean the lens.